India is a candidate to be the ideal substitute for China in terms of foreign trade attractiveness.

-Xi Jinping's great proclamations last year, on the occasion of his third nomination to lead the country at the last Communist Party Congress, were of little use: the Dragon economy is inexorably slowing down.
+Xi Jinping's great proclamations last year, on the occasion of his third nomination to lead the country at the last Communist Party Congress, were of little use: the Dragon's economy is inexorably slowing down.

 Although Chinese GDP growth is estimated to grow by 5.20% (slightly lower than what Xi promised), the emerging data confirms the slowdown of the Chinese economy.
 Even estimates for 2024 predict a further decline.
 In 2020, GDP was characterized by a drastic decline.
-And if in that case it was a temporary drop, due to the health emergency, this time we may be facing the beginning of something bigger.
+And if in that case it was a temporary drop, due to the health emergency, this time we may be looking at the beginning of something bigger.

 Exactly for this reason, India is assuming ever greater importance in global political and economic dynamics, and companies from all over the world, including Italian ones, are shifting their efforts from China to India, aware of the great opportunities that this country can offer them.